ThantSinTun009/spotify_songs_clustering_kmeans/README.md

-# spotify_songs_clustering_kmeans
+# Spotify Songs Clustering Project

-This project focuses on unsupervised learning to explore and group Spotify songs based on their audio features.
+This project focuses on unsupervised learning to explore and group Spotify songs based on their audio features by using K-Means clustering.